GPS Learn to Row Academy – 3 Month programme for new rowers for $200:

 What do I do when I turn up for my first lesson?

-To save time on your first Saturday morning, It is suggested that you download the Learn to Row Application Form from here, or from the Membership page and complete it.
+To save time on your first Saturday morning, It is suggested that you download the Learn to Row Application Form from here, and complete it.
 You will need to pay in advance by direct credit to our account.
 The details are on the Membership page and in the LTR Application form.
 Do NOT bring cash to the shed.
 We are unable to receipt and process in this location.

 What do I need to wear to the first lesson?:

 It is recommended that you come prepared for some physical exertion, on the water.
 In the summer months it can get quite warm, so a hat and water bottle are very important.
 Generally, bike pants or close fitting shorts will give the rower confidence in the boat, and make sure the clothes do not get caught on oars, seat slides etc. A firm or close fitting shirt is also recommended.
 Loose clothing can be dangerous if it gets caught on the equipment.
 Thick socks or firm slip-on rubber soled “reef walker” type shoes help, but it is possible to row in bare feet initially.

 NOTE: Sunscreen is also very important as you will outside for at least 2 hours (before rowing, on the water, and afterwards cleaning etc).